project-sunbird/project-sunbird.github.io/pages/developer-docs/installation/developer_installation.md

 H) CONTENT CHANNEL FILTER  TYPE
 	CONTENT_CHANNEL_FILTER_TYPE: env.sunbird_content_channel_filter_type || 'all',
-	This value should be set to 'self' for getting the content that belongs to current user channel and set to 'all' to get all 		channel contents
+	Set the value to 'self', to get content that belongs to the current user's channel, and set the value to 'all' to get content from all channels ...
-        ...
     		}
 </pre>